-Sprague Lake Trail, Rocky Mountain National Park
+Sprague Lake Trail, Rocky Mountain National Park, Colorado

 The Sprague Lake trail is a pretty, ½ mile, generally flat trail around Sprague Lake.
 The surface is mostly compacted fine aggregate.
 There are benches and lake access along the trail for fishing, and a bridge over the lake outlet creek.
 The trail has low grade and cross slope.
 Near an overlook platform into the lake, the surface consists of loose, larger aggregate that makes for more difficult wheelchair rolling.

 When this writer was on the trail there was a wedding party at the lake outlet creek, there was an ongoing fishing contest, and there was a moose grazing in the lake near the parking lot.
 The lake trail also provides access to an “accessible” campsite a short distance from the trail.
 During tourist season, this popular trail can seem crowded.